deliveryhero/grafyaml/README.rst

 environments.
 Users can specify their dashboards via a normal review process and tests can validate their correctness.

+The tool can also take JSON manually exported from the Grafana interface and load it as a dashboard.
+This allows keeping dashboards that have been edited with the inbuilt editor externally version controlled.

 A large number of examples are available in the OpenStack `project-config
 <https://git.openstack.org/cgit/openstack-infra/project-config/tree/grafana>`__